-Vehicle Leases - During the second quarter of 2018, the Company entered into a lease agreement with Enterprise Fleet Management Inc. During the quarter ended March 31, 2021, a vehicle was removed from the fleet, resulting in a fleet size of 88 vehicles.
+Vehicle Leases - During the second quarter of 2018, the Company entered into a lease agreement with Enterprise Fleet Management Inc. During the six months ended June 30, 2021, 10 vehicles were removed from the fleet, resulting in a fleet size of 78 vehicles.
 No gain or loss was recorded.
-The revised monthly payment inclusive of maintenance fees, insurance and taxes is \$69,000.
-The lease expense is included in selling, general and administrative expenses in the accompanying condensed consolidated statement of operations.
+The revised monthly payment inclusive of maintenance fees, insurance and taxes is approximately \$69,000.
+The lease expense is included in selling, general and administrative expenses in the condensed consolidated statements of operations.

 Office Leases - In May 2017, the Company executed an office lease with Russell Ranch Road II LLC for the Company's corporate headquarters in Westlake Village, California.
 The office lease commenced in August 2017.
 The Company agreed to pay initial monthly lease payments of \$40,951, subject to 3% annual increases, plus the estimated cost of maintaining the property and common areas by the landlord, with a five-month concession from October 2017 through February 2018.
 The lease also provides for allowances for tenant alterations and maintenance.
 The lease expires in January 2023 and provides the Company with a five-year renewal option.
-The lease expense is included in selling, general and administrative expenses in the accompanying condensed consolidated statement of operations.
+The lease expense is included in selling, general and administrative expenses in the condensed consolidated statements of operations.